verochan/BlogProject/README.md

 ###The Kitty Blog Project
 This blog project is based on the project developed on Carlos Azaustre's book "Desarrollo web ágil con AngularJS" but using a more complete project structure, components and any AngularJS 1.5.7 newer and advisable features which will be featured in a similar way in AngularJS 2.
+The project is live on http://komikiro.com/kittyblogproject/

 ###Installation